 "You again, Strangers?" said the voice in strangely soft and delicate tones, "Have you come to torment us once more?"

-One of the strangers, a woman named Kitzean Mso, sighed and shook her head then spoke aloud as if addressing only herself rather than any of her companions or the alien being himself.
+One of the strangers, a woman named Kitzean Mso, sighed and shook her head.
+She spoke aloud as if addressing only herself rather than any of her companions or the alien being herself.

 "What are we going to do with you?"